 Between 2010 and 2014, there were over 150 reported cases of sexual assault or attempted rape on board cruise ships.
 Law enforcement experts, speaking about sexual assault cases in general, estimate that these 150 cases represent only a third of total sexual assaults that occurred during that period, bringing the potential total up to 450 or more.
 That’s 450 victims of sexual violence, an unacceptable statistic by any measure.

 Many of these cases involved members of the crew assaulting passengers—violating their trust, autonomy, and free will.
 In these cases, it’s not only the perpetrator that’s responsible.
 The company that owns the cruise has a responsibility to protect passengers by hiring safe and ethical crew members and by enforcing policies regarding crew/passenger interaction.

-Our firm stands by the victims of sexual violence, helping them afford the treatment, care, and counseling they need to heal from their injuries.
-Call (888) 493-1629 for help today.
+Our firm stands by the victims of sexual violence, helping them afford the treatment, care, and counseling they need.

 Premises Liability Law & Your Case